Support for Young People

 Under new government laws (Children and Families Act 2014) young people aged 16-25 have increased rights when it comes to making decisions about their lives.

 Once you are over 16 the law sees you as a “young person”, you will have the right to make your own decisions about the support you need.
 This includes:

-The right to appeal to tribunal about the support you get, and educational placement named in your plan.
+The right to appeal to tribunal about the support you get, and/or the educational placement named in your plan.